skcajs/katerina/README.md

 ## Licence

+This project is based on smallpt, licensed under the MIT License by Kevin Beason.
+The original MIT license is included below.

 The source is released under the MIT license, which is open and compatible with GPL.
 See LICENSE.txt in the distribution for more information.